textadventures/quest/docs/cloak_of_darkness.md

 So now we need some room descriptions, and these need to depend on whether the cloak is present or not.
 There are a couple of ways to do that. `if/else` is a good idea if the text is very different, but the text processor is better if just a few words are changing.
 For the foyer, then, we might have:

-> There is something oppressive about the {either CloakHere():dark|dingy} foyer; a presence in the air that almost suffocates you.
+> There is something oppressive about the {either CloakHere():dark\|dingy} {once:room}{notfirst:foyer}; a presence in the air that almost suffocates you.
 Very much faded glory, the walls sport posters from productions that ended over twenty years ago.
 Paint is peeling, dust is everywhere and it smells decidedly musty.

 This uses the `either` text processor directive, which then uses `CloakHere` as the condition.
 The true and false options are separated by the |.
+If the cloak is here, the room is dark, otherwise dingy.

+> {either CloakHere():dark\|dingy}

+At the start of the game there is an introductory text saying how the player has arrived at the foyer.
+It reads better if this description then avoids the word "foyer".
+However, any other time the player enters the room, we do need the word.
+To handle this, we use the `once` directive which only uses the text the first time, and `notonce` which only uses the given text when it is not the first time.

+> {once:room}{notfirst:foyer}

 The cloakroom uses a script, but we can modify the first line to use the same text processor directive: